 The list is quite long.
 Take a look!

-Flavorful Ingredients: Mediterranean cuisine is known for its bold and aromatic flavors.
+Flavorful ingredients: Mediterranean cuisine is known for its bold and aromatic flavors.
 The combo veggies-herbs-eggs-cheese-ham can infuse your frittata with a delightful blend of savory, aromatic notes.

 Simplicity: Frittatas are easy to prepare.
 It is a one-pan meal that comes together quickly that’s why it is ideal for busy mornings and convenient for mid-week dinner.

-Meal Prep friendly: Make it ahead of time for convenient meal prep throughout the week.
+Meal prep friendly: Make it ahead of time for convenient meal prep throughout the week.
 It reheats so well.

 Here are some ideas for substitutions.
 I also “cooked up” a list with veggie combos according to seasons.
+Love to give you ideas for your frittatas.

 Greek cured meat (charcuterie)